Berkeley Science Books

 Calculus with Multiple Variables

 For simplicities sake, CWT only deals with functions of one variable.
 We can't represent a wave whose amplitude changes with position and time with a function of just one variable, as we need variables to represent both position and time.
-Waves occur in 3-dimensional space, and it takes 3 numbers to represent a position in 3-dimensional space, so we can represent an acoustic wave with a function p(x,y,z,t) where x,y, and z are spatial coordinates and t is time, and p(x,y,z,t) is the displacement in the equilibrium pressure at the point x, y, z at time t.
+Waves occur in 3-dimensional space, and it takes 3 numbers to represent a position in 3-dimensional space, so we can represent an acoustic wave with a function p(x,y,z,t) where x,y, and z are spatial coordinates and t is time, and p(x,y,z,t) is the displacement from the equilibrium pressure at the point x, y, z at time t.

 By considering one dimensional waves we will be able to limit ourselves to functions of two variables in what follows.
 Below we will use a two variable function p(x,t) where x is a location variable and t is time.
 When we have functions of more than one variable, derivatives are called 'partial derivatives'.
 For example the function v below is a function of two variables, x and t,